 About the Artists

-Soprano, Margaret Genovese, is originally from the Washington D.C. area.
-A graduate of the Peabody Institute of the Johns Hopkins University, she was a two-time winner of the Liberace Foundation Scholarship.
-She holds a Bachelor’s degree and an Artist Diploma in Vocal Performance.
+Soprano, Margaret Genovese is originally from the Washington D.C. area.
+She received a Bachelor degree and Artist Diploma from the Peabody Institute of the Johns Hopkins University where she was a two-time winner of the Liberace Foundation Scholarship.
 She was a finalist in the Metropolitan Opera Pacific Regional Auditions and first place winner of the National Symphony Orchestra’s Young Soloist Competition.
 Ms. Genovese made her first professional operatic debut in Mozart’s The Magic Flute, appearing as Papagena with the Baltimore Opera Company.
-She also performed at the John F. Kennedy Center for the Performing Arts as a soloist and toured Sydney Australia as Christine in an adaptation of Phantom of the Opera by Grigal/Anderson.
-Credits in the area include Micaela in Carmen with Pacific Repertory Opera, Musetta in La Bohème, and Donna Elivira in Don Giovanni with the Bear Valley Music Festival.
-Roles with North Bay Opera include Violetta in La Traviata, Mimi in La Bohème, and Donna Anna in Don Giovanni .
-She has also performed many roles with Pocket Opera including Manon in Manon Lescaut.
-Currently she is singing with the San Francisco Opera chorus in Puccini’s Turnandot which opens in September.
+She also performed at the John F. Kennedy Center for the Performing Arts as a soloist and toured Sydney Australia as Christine in an adaptation of Phantom of the Opera.

 Sally Porter Munro (mezzo-soprano) is a native of London, England and a graduate of the Royal Northern College of Music, Manchester, England.
 While living in England she sang with the English National Opera, Royal Opera de la Monnaie in Brussels, and as an oratorio soloist in Europe.
 She also performed with the BBC Singers on radio and television.
 She relocated to New York City to continue her studies.
 Since moving to San Francisco, Ms. Munro has sung as a soloist with Pocket Opera, Berkeley Opera, North Bay Opera, San Francisco Lyric Opera, and Lake Tahoe Festival.
 Ms. Munro has performed as a soloist with the Oakland East Bay Symphony Orchestra, the Berkeley Symphony Orchestra, the San Francisco Russian Chamber Orchestra, Master Works Chorale, the Palo Alto Chamber Orchestra and the San Francisco Chamber Orchestra.
 She is a full time member of The San Francisco Opera Chorus and has covered and sung a number of small roles.
 Ms. Munro teaches singing and the Alexander Technique and was a faculty member of the San Francisco Girls’ Chorus for twenty years.
 Since four years, she has been a faculty member of The Young Women’s Choral Project.